pawel-napieracz/cordova-plugin-onegini/docs/public/topics/user-authentication-with-fido.md

-# User authentication with fingerprint
+# User authentication with FIDO

 <!-- toc -->